vasilakisfil/Introspected-REST/README.md

 What goes where?

 #### 5.2.1.
 Defining a new Media Type is not easy and should be avoided
-Creating a new media type for our API is genrally considered bad practice.
+Creating a new Media Type for our API is genrally considered bad practice.
-Create a new media type only if you are sure that none of the already published media types can fit in your API design.
+Create a new Media Type only if you are sure that none of the already published Media Types can fit in your API design.

-Also, creating a new media type to describe the new types and combine it with existing media types (like `application/vnd.api+json+my_media_types`) wouldn't always work.
+Also, creating a new Media Type to describe the new types and combine it with existing media types (like `application/vnd.api+json+my_media_types`) wouldn't always work.
-The reason is that the client _must_ understand the media type before hand.
+The reason is that the client _must_ understand the Media Type before hand.
-As a result, if we would like to use some _new_ custom types in our (already deployed) API, we would have to publish the media type before hand and let humans implement code to fully parse API responses that follow this media type or API responses that their media type also include this new media type.
+As a result, if we would like to use some _new_ custom types in our (already deployed) API, we would have to publish the Media Type before hand and let humans implement code to fully parse API responses that follow this Media Type or API responses that their media type also include this new media type.

 #### 5.2.2.
 HATOEAS can get pretty heavy
 Imagine if you have to describe in a resource, all the available actions along with the available API